konstantine-v/amber-ticketing/README.md

 - [@materialfuture](https://git.materialfuture.net/MaterialFuture) Konstantine - creator, maintainer

 ## Goals
-- Custom CSS (No Framework)
+- Minimal CSS
+- Very minimal JavaScript
-- Restrict views based on roles
+- Restrict views based on roles (ie admin, user, potential others)
-- Tie tickets to users
-- Add active tickets to accounts
-- Separate views for tickets
-  - All tickets - admin
-  - All Active tickets - admin
-  - All Completed Tickets - admin
-  - current_user tickets
 - Users must be approved by admin
-  - User signs up
+  1. User signs up
-  - Admin gets email of new user
+  2. Admin gets email of new user
-  - Admin sees on dashboard the list of unapproved users and can take actions
+  3. Admin sees on dashboard the list of unapproved users and can take actions
 - Email system to let admins and users get updates on their tickets
   - Emails on ticket status updates along with new comments
 - Ticket features